ColinEnglehart/ColinEnglehart.github.io/README.md

 My Github pages Repo can be found at: https://github.com/ColinEnglehart/ColinEnglehart.github.io/

-My customized homepage is at:
+Soon, My customized homepage will be at: https://ColinEnglehart.github.io/
-https://ColinEnglehart.github.io/